Avoid 3 Management Mistakes. Leadership Development Training.

 Yeah, right.
 How about that Florida swamp land you were going to sell me on the cheap?
 I’ll buy that before I buy this story.

-How to Mitigate, Possibly Eliminate, Falling Prey to These Myths
+How to Eliminate or Mitigate Falling Prey to These Myths

 First and foremost, the human brain is driven to safety.
 To continuation of life.